UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/tezos-lib-sig-gating-extendable/README.md

 The transaction could also be executed by an operator on behalf of the user.
 In this case the transaction fee is paid by the operator.

-### off-chain signture workflow
+### Off-chain signature workflow

+The Auth provider has the responsibility to sign user's calldata.
+This Auth provider runs a KYC service to ensure on his side the validity of the user.
-For a given calldata, the user receives from Nexera
+For a given calldata, the user receives from the Auth provider:

 - payload hash (keccak(key, nonce, expiration, calldata))
 - nonce (custom nonce of the contract)
 - expiration (block level)
-- public key of Nexera signer role
+- public key of the signer role (Auth provider)
 - signature of the payload hash

 <!-- ![](./pictures/nexera%20forge%20sig%20workflow.png) -->

-Then the user build the transaction and invoke the exec_gated_calldata entrypoint.
-In order to be able to verify an off-chain signed message, the exec_gated_calldata entrypoint expects a `txAuthData` parameter which contains the following fields
+Then the user build the transaction and invoke the "exec_gated_calldata" entrypoint.
+In order to be able to verify an off-chain signed message, the "exec_gated_calldata" entrypoint expects a `txAuthData` parameter which contains the following fields

-- payload hash
-- chain ID
 - user address
-- nonce
 - expiration (block level)
 - calldata (contract, entrypoint name, arguments)
-- public key
+- signer public key
 - signature

 <!-- ![](./pictures/nexera%20exec_offchain%20format.png) -->